 Aiden had a second stent fitted.
 He fought off sepsis, a collapsed lung and swollen airway.
 He defied all the odds by coming off his ventilator and being discharged from Ocean Ward into the care of Naomi House children’s hospice.
 Then he had an early Christmas holiday because he loves that time of year and they wanted to make it special.

 Caitlin said: “The paramedic who drove us there dressed up as an elf and said Santa had told him Aiden had been a good boy.
 There were no nurses, which was important for me, and we just played with his toys.
 It really felt like a win that he managed to get back home.
 We went home on 15th December and called it Christmas Eve, then had Christmas day at home on 16th.”

-Aiden surprised everyone, including his auntie who is a nurse, by rallying round and even asked for some chewy sweets.
-But wearing his oxygen mask caused sores round his mouth and it became too uncomfortable to wear, so it was his decision to remove it on 17th.
+Aiden surprised everyone by rallying round and even asked for some chewy sweets.
+But wearing his oxygen mask caused sores round his mouth and it became too uncomfortable to wear, so it was his decision to remove it on December 17th.

 Aiden slipped away on 20th December.
 But Caitlin and her family are determined to keep his memory alive.
 Every morning, Caitlin wakes up baby Logan and takes him to Aiden’s bedroom to open the curtains and say hello.